UKICER 2025

 Fonts

 Final camera-ready submissions must have embedded scalable fonts, those submissions that do not will need to be corrected.
-The ACM have provided documentation to support authors in ensuring their camea-ready submission have embedded scalable fonts.
+The ACM have provided documentation to support authors in ensuring their camera-ready submission have embedded scalable fonts.

 References